Ed-plastic/Ed-plastic/README.md

 - 👋 Hi, I’m @Ed-plastic
 - 👀 I’m interested in ...
 Web design
 - 🌱 I’m currently learning ...
-Django
+Django and Anguler
 - 💞️ I’m looking to collaborate on ...
+Web design and data management
 - 📫 How to reach me ... https://www.linkedin.com/in/edward-zita-b99b3020b

 <!---